Meet the Author

 In 2017 Soni also contributed a chapter upon request by Dr. Jacquline Ford, and a college information science reference book, published by IGI Global International Academic Publisher available at Amazon Books.

-Although researching and learning the craft of novel writing has taken nearly 4,000 hours since 2015, Sonirarely misses opportunities to spend time with friends and family.
+Although researching and learning the craft of novel writing has taken over 4,000 hours since 2015, Soni rarely misses opportunities to spend time with friends and family.
 She also enjoys traveling, meeting new people, and cooking.
 For many years Soni fed her family and friends 'mess style' and is working on a cookbook with her second oldest daughter, RozAnna.
 Mess photos and recipes can be found on Facebook: #messmunch or Instagram: mess_hall_chef.

 Soni enjoys a quiet house these days with Raya being her last child at home and is looking forward to her first book in a series:

-Rudy's Rescue Book One, a Tails to Tale production to be published by, Hill & Dell LLC.
+Rudy's Rescue Book One, in a Tails to Tale series to be published by, Hill & Dell LLC.

 The American Southwest is rich with history and interesting historical figures and Soni never forgets to thank her long-time companion Norm for introducing her to William Fourr and sponsoring her writing all these years.